Outdoor patio roofing installation made easy.

 Part 2 of the DIY roofing install guide.

 OK.
-Are you bored yet!
-Now using standard framing nails (50mm long shank) nail the plywood every 150mm on the edges of the plywood and 300mm in the centre.
+Are you bored yet?
+Now, using standard framing nails (50mm-long shank), nail the plywood every 150mm along the edges and 300mm in the centre.

-The plywood should be staggered up the roof increasing the structural integrity.
+The plywood should be staggered up the roof to increase structural integrity.

 Anything over 2 metres in height is considered “Working at heights” and specific safety measures need to be taken (refer to Work Safe Guidelines).
 This is a 600mm wide aluminium scaffold that is very lightweight and portable.

-TIP “A lightweight alluminium scaffold is very easy to put together and is not too expensive to hire.”
+TIP “A lightweight aluminium scaffold is very easy to put together and is not too expensive to hire.”

-This looks a little messy where the plywood meets at the top; however, there is an easy fix that I will show you later on.
+This looks a little messy where the plywood meets at the top; however, there is an easy fix I will show you later.

-This is a full roll of asphalt Saturated felt material that is used to cover the entire outdoor patio area.
-One of these rolls covers 40m2 – however, you will lose some area in the overlap.
+This is a full roll of asphalt-saturated felt used to cover the entire outdoor patio.
+One of these rolls covers 40 m2; however, you will lose some area to overlap.
 The use of the felt paper gives the entire system a Class A fire rating – Resisting severe exposure to fire.
 It also protects the asphalt shingles from toxins leaching out of the plywood.
-Roofing felt paper provides added protection against severe wind-driven rain and reduces the instance of picture framing, which is the visible outlines seen when the plywood is not perfectly flat.
+Roofing felt paper provides added protection against severe wind-driven rain and reduces the occurrence of picture framing, the visible outlines that appear when the plywood is not perfectly flat.

-Lay the asphalt-saturated felt material across the roof starting at the bottom.
-The bottom edge of the felt paper should be in line with the bottom edge of the drip edge.
-When joining you should overlap 100mm on the vertical joins and overlap 50mm on the horizontal joins.
+Lay the asphalt-saturated felt material across the roof, starting at the bottom.
+The bottom edge of the felt paper should align with the bottom edge of the drip edge.
+When joining, you should overlap 100mm on vertical joins and 50mm on horizontal joins.
 Staple the paper down to hold the felt paper in place.
-When it is windy, it is useful to have someone to help as it is hard to keep the paper in place.
+When it is windy, it is useful to have someone to help, as it is hard to keep the paper in place.

 TIP “Be aware that the asphalt saturated felt paper is only stapled down and it can slip under your feet.
 This becomes more of an issue the steeper the pitch is.”